Evan-Callaghan/Strokes-Gained-Analysis/README.md

 # Strokes-Gained-Analysis

-Strokes Gained Analysis for data collected by me (Subjects are myself and other GV golf team members)
+This repository is for Strokes Gained Analysis for my Math Seminar final project.
+I am focusing on analyzing Strokes gained golf data for my own and my teammates' rounds of golf